lhubanov/box2d_car_demo/README.md

 ![Gif missing](https://media.giphy.com/media/W67WftD0f53rKGoEHb/giphy.gif)

-Lastly, the demo also generates looping race tracks on every run.
+Lastly, the code also generates looping race tracks on every run.
 The procedural generation is seed-based, so if interested in repeating some tracks - the seed is shown on screen and can be set in code (I did not bother creating UI to input a seed, as all the generation is done within constructors).

-To generate the tracks themselves, the code applies a [Convex Hull](https://en.wikipedia.org/wiki/Convex_hull) algorithm - the [Graham Scan](https://en.wikipedia.org/wiki/Graham_scan).
+To generate the tracks themselves, the example applies a [Convex Hull](https://en.wikipedia.org/wiki/Convex_hull) algorithm - the [Graham Scan](https://en.wikipedia.org/wiki/Graham_scan).
 Shout-out to the StableSort Youtube channel for the best tutorial on the subject found online - see [here](https://www.youtube.com/watch?v=B2AJoQSZf4M&t=1s).